 5 ways to get more sleep

 There are effective ways to manage your sleeplessness.
 The key, says Driver, is to take control of your sleep habits.
 Rather than adding sleep troubles to your list of daily concerns, realize that periods of disrupted sleep can be perfectly normal.
+Your sleep habits could also be trying to tell you something about your health.

 Here’s what you can do to break the cycle of sleeplessness and reclaim your rest.